Most probable flows for Kunita SDEs: Introduction

-One particular example of Kunita flows to which our result applies is the perturbed Hamiltonian equations \cite{ACC14} arising from right-invariant metrics on subgroups of $\Diff(M)$ in geometric mechanics.
-These equations constitute one example of recent developments of stochastic flows that in fluid dynamics model couplings between small-scale stochastic fluctuations and coarse scale deterministic dynamics and in shape analysis model evolution of human organs or animal shapes through evolution.
+Particular examples of flows to which our result apply are perturbations of geodesic flows for right-invariant metrics on $\Diff(M)$.
+These geodesics appear both in fluid dynamics describing e.g. the incompressible Euler equations \cite{arnoldMathematicalMethodsClassical1978} and in shape analysis in the Large deformation diffeomorphic metric mapping (LDDMM) framework \cite{younesShapesDiffeomorphisms2010,bauerOverviewGeometriesShape2014}.
+The stochastically perturbed flows have recently been applied in fluid dynamics to couple small-scale stochastic fluctuations and coarse scale deterministic dynamics \cite{holmVariationalPrinciplesStochastic2015,holmStochasticVariationalFormulation2020} and in shape analysis to model human organ shape changes or animal shapes changes through evolution \cite{arnaudonGeometricFrameworkStochastic2019}.
 By identifying the most probable paths for such processes, we are able to give one summary statistic of a fluid system or provide a most probable evolution of a given species shape through time.
-Shapes can here be interpreted generally as objects on which $\Diff(M)$ act, e.g. on transformation landmark configurations $x=(x_1,\ldots,x_n)$ where they act by by $\varphi.x=(\varphi(x_1),\ldots,\varphi(x_n)$ or on images $I:M\to\mathbb R$ by $\varphi.I=I\circ\varphi^{-1}$.
+Shapes can here be interpreted generally as objects on which $\Diff(M)$ act, e.g. on transformation landmark configurations $x=(x_1,\ldots,x_n)$ where they act by $\varphi.x=(\varphi(x_1),\ldots,\varphi(x_n))$ or on images $I:M\to\mathbb R$ with action $\varphi.I=I\circ\varphi^{-1}$.